mikelemilia/ped-conformational-analysis/README.md

 and `ped-features`, in which are respectively saved the graphical results produced by first and second task of the project.

-As for the `src` folder, instead, it contains all the implemented code.
+The `src` folder, instead, contains all the implemented code.
 A detailed analysis of the code structure is covered in the following sections.

 In addition to the main folders, the files `Makefile` and `requirements.txt` are made available, both of which can be useful to install the minimum requirements to allow proper execution.